-Warm Homes is a family support service that aims to alleviate fuel poverty amongst families with disabled children in the East Midlands, West Midlands and the North West of England.
+Warm Homes is a family support service that seeks to improve the wellbeing of families with disabled children in the East Midlands, West Midlands and North West of England.

 Research shows that families with a disabled child often have lower family incomes than those with a non-disabled child.
 Many parents are unable to work due to having to care for their child full-time and an estimated 20% of families go without all the heating they need during the winter months.

 Caudwell Children has been awarded funding through the Energy Redress Scheme, which is managed by Energy Saving Trust.
 This funding has enabled us to launch and operate a new scheme for families called Warm Homes.